 The Butamax Parties have also agreed to release, on behalf of themselves and their affiliates, us and our affiliates from and against all claims that the Butamax Parties have or may have with respect to any matter arising from or related to the Subject Litigation.
 Likewise, we have agreed to release, on behalf of ourselves and our affiliates, the Butamax Parties and their affiliates from and against all claims that we have or may have with respect to any matter arising from or related to the Subject Litigation.
-The mutual release does not extend to any rights or obligations arising from the Settlement Agreement, the Confidential Disclosure Agreement, dated November 1, 2011, by and among us and the Butamax Parties, the License Agreement or any other agreements between or among us and the Butamax Parties and our and their respective affiliates.
+The mutual release does not extend to any rights or obligations arising from the Settlement Agreement, the Confidential Disclosure Agreement, dated November 1, 2011, by and among us and the Butamax Parties, the Butamax License Agreement or any other agreements between or among us and the Butamax Parties and our and their respective affiliates.
 In addition to the mutual release discussed above, we and each of the Butamax Parties have also agreed to certain limitations on the making or participating in a challenge of the other party's patents that are at issue in the Subject Litigation.

-Pursuant to the terms of the License Agreement, which includes payment of certain royalties and other fees, each party received a non-exclusive license under certain patents and patent applications owned or licensed (and sublicensable) by the other party for the production and use of biocatalysts in the manufacture of isobutanol using certain production process technology for the separation of isobutanol, and to manufacture and sell such isobutanol in any fields relating to the production or use of isobutanol and isobutanol derivatives, subject to the customer-facing field restrictions described more fully in our Current Report on Form 8-K filed on August 27, 2015 and the License Agreement filed as an exhibit to our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2015.
-Each party to the License Agreement also received a non-exclusive license to perform research and development on biocatalysts for the production, recovery and use of isobutanol.
+Pursuant to the terms of the Butamax License Agreement, which includes payment of certain royalties and other fees, each party received a non-exclusive license under certain patents and patent applications owned or licensed (and sublicensable) by the other party for the production and use of biocatalysts in the manufacture of isobutanol using certain production process technology for the separation of isobutanol, and to manufacture and sell such isobutanol in any fields relating to the production or use of isobutanol and isobutanol derivatives, subject to certain customer-facing field restrictions described more fully in our Current Report on Form 8-K filed with the SEC on August 27, 2015 and the Butamax License Agreement filed as an exhibit to our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2015 filed with the SEC on November 5, 2015.
+Each party to the Butamax License Agreement also received a non-exclusive license to perform research and development on biocatalysts for the production, recovery and use of isobutanol.

-The Settlement Agreement and the License Agreement will continue in effect until the expiration of the licensed patents, unless earlier terminated by all parties in writing, except that certain obligations under the Settlement Agreement, including the mutual release, and obligations to pay royalties and other fees under the License Agreement will survive any such termination.
+The Settlement Agreement and the Butamax License Agreement will continue in effect until the expiration of the licensed patents, unless earlier terminated by all parties in writing, except that certain obligations under the Settlement Agreement, including the mutual release, and obligations to pay royalties and other fees under the Butamax License Agreement will survive any such termination.
+The parties may not assign the Butamax License Agreement or any right or obligation thereunder without the prior written consent of the other party; provided that a party may assign the Butamax License Agreement to an affiliate or person who acquires all of the business or assets of such party, subject to certain restrictions.